jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 All __exams__ will be closed-note, closed-book, closed-computer and individual effort.

-If you do not abide by the academic honest policies, expect sever __penalties__.
+If you do not abide by the academic honest policies, expect severe __penalties__.
 The first offense will result in failure in the course and will be reported to the Dean of Students Office.
 In the event of a second offense, the offense will be reported to the Board of Academic Discipline.
 For further explanation of the penalties see the academic honest policies linked above.

 ## Recording
 Pomona College prohibits video or voice recording of any lecture or discussion, except in cases that the office of the Dean of Students has granted a student permission according to the College’s Disability Accommodations Policy, or when permission is granted by the instructor.
 I choose to give permission in this course to be recorded by students.
 These recordings are for any reasonable use that arises from participation in this course. __These recordings cannot be distributed, transmitted or published in any media or form, nor be used for any commercial purposes.__